 Every year around this time, rankings, predictions and retrospectives start flowing in from left and right.
 I call them December Lists.
 They look into the past or in the future with a predominantly subjective take on things.

-List a structured approach to dealing with life as it happens, a sort of a mechanism to grant you the feeling that you are actually behind the wheel and it is not life just happening to you.
+List a structured approach to dealing with life as it happens, a sort of a mechanism to grant you the feeling that you are actually behind the wheel, and it is not life just happening to you.
 Or… They could be as normal as your grocery shopping agenda or your personal branding online.
 The latter usually evolves into a complete frenzy at the end of each year.

 “The Best” of this and that in year XXXX, “5 Predictions” of something or other in year XXXX+1, “My Top YY” or “Your Ultimate List For Saving Christmas and New Year’s”.
 Whether there are useful to you or not is a strictly subjective take.
 But this is not important.
 They are there for you to read or not, to accept or discard.

 Essentially every year it is pretty much the same thing with minor variations.
 Once a buzzword wears off, it is no longer listed.
 But this does not mean that the prediction is already widely accepted and applied.
-In the case of social media, there are more companies not knowing what to do with it doing a bad job at it than those who actually utilise it to their advantage.
+In social media, there are more companies not knowing what to do with it doing a bad job at it than those who actually utilise it to their advantage.
 Same goes for Artificial Intelligence.

 Photo credit: Pablo by Buffer